algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 \right]
 $$

 Here, the idea is similar to above.
-You can do basically anything you want.
-My strategy is usually the same as before, but starts from the right-most column and subtracts upwards instead of downwards.
+The strategy is the same as before, but starts from the right-most column and subtracts upwards instead of downwards.

 ## The Algorithm